 - 11th Grade Classroom Guidance Unit - Counselors met with all juniors in the first week of December to re-introduce them to Naviance/Family Connection; a program used for college searches and the online college application process.

 - 12th Grade Classroom Guidance Unit & Senior College Night - Counselors meet with all seniors at the beginning of the school year to review their post-secondary plans.
 The counseling staff also hosts Senior College Night in Mid-September.
 College Admissions Reps share insight from the college's point of view as well as tips on writing a quality essay.
 Counselors review the senior calendar and the college application process.
 We end the night with a handful of Alumini advice videos and a parent panel.
 If you would like to see the powerpoint from our 2013 Senior Night, click the the following link: Senior Night Presentation

 College Night Presentation

 Counselors hosted a College Night presentation in the auditorium on March 13th.
 Topics covered included PSAT/SAT, Naviance & Family Connections, College Searches, Junior/Senior Timeline, National College Fair, Collge Visits, as well as a panel of College Admissions Representitives to answer questions.
-Check out the PowerPoint: Clarksburg Collge Night 2014 Testing at Clarksburg High School
+Check out the PowerPoint: Clarksburg Collge Night 2014

 The AP Program is collaboration between motivated students, dedicated teachers, and committed high schools, colleges, and universities.
 Since 1955, the AP Program has enabled millions of students to take college-level courses and exams, and to earn college credit or placement while still in high school.
 Each AP Exam has a corresponding AP course and provides a standardized measure of what students have learned in the AP classroom.
 AP Exams are rigorous, multiple-component tests in 37 subjects that are administered at high schools each May.